 What You Do:

-- Using the marker and the Post-its, help your child label common objects around the house.
+- Using the marker and the sticky notes, help your child label common objects around the house.
 For example, your child can label windows, doors, plants, the couch, towels, tables, chairs, clocks, curtains, and so on.
 As he sticks on each label, be sure to have him read the word back to you.

 - Help your child decorate an assortment of objects to be used as pointers.
 For example, wrap silver and gold ribbon around a ruler and secure with glue or tape to create a magic wand.
 Or decorate a wooden spoon with some permanent markers and a little paint to make it look like a favorite storybook character such as a scarecrow or spaceman, or a favorite icon such as a flower or planet.